claude-chat-code

 | Rust | Language |

-| ratatui | TUI Framework |
+| ratatui | TUI framework |

-| crossterm | Terminal Control & Key Input |
+| crossterm | Terminal control & keyboard input |

-| zip | ZIP Extraction, Automatic stripping of single top-level directory |
+| zip | ZIP extraction, automatic stripping of single top-level directory |

 | reqwest | Update check via GitHub API |

-| arboard | Clipboard Operations |
+| arboard | Clipboard operations |

 | serde + toml | Reading/writing config.toml |

-| chrono | Timestamp, Elapsed Time Display |
+| chrono | Timestamp / Elapsed time display |

-| walkdir | Recursive search under src/ |
+| walkdir | Recursive traversal under src/ |

 | filetime | Updating file mtime (touch) |